padresmurfa/style_guides/csharp_unit_tests.md

 - If a test class exercises a whole class and all of its methods, it must be named `<ClassName>Tests`.
 - If a test class exercises a single region within a class, it must be named `<ClassName><RegionName>Tests`.
 - If a test class exercises a single method within a class, it must be named `<ClassName><MethodName>Tests` or `<ClassName><RegionName><MethodName>Tests`.
+- Region-focused and method-focused test classes are **optional** patterns.
+Prefer them when they make intent clearer, but feel free to keep everything in a single `<ClassName>Tests` class when the class-under-test is small enough that splitting would add overhead without clarity.
 - Test class names should not contain underscores.
 - **Each test class should cover a single class, region, or method under test.**
 - **A test class' file name must be of the form `<ClassName>[<RegionName>][<MethodName>]Tests.cs`**, and every component of the file name must appear in the class name exactly once and in the same order.